 Retina damage from diabetes.
 Ophthalmoscope image of diabetic retinopathy, where severe damage to the retina has been caused by diabetes.
-Red blood vessels are seen emerging from the yellow optic disc (centre).
-The vessels have become blocked due to diabetes and have started to haemorrhage (bleed, red dots).
-This has caused a reduction in blood flow to other areas of the retina, leading to the proliferative growth of new capillaries (lower centre).
-The yellow patches (right) are areas of fatty substances that have leaked from the damaged blood vessels.
+Red blood vessels are seen emerging from the optic disc (right).
+The red patches are haemorrhages, blood leaking from blocked capillaries, causing a reduction in blood flow to some areas of the retina.
+The yellow patches are areas of fatty substances that have leaked from the damaged blood vessels.
+Here, they are covering the macula (centre), a region of the eye needed for visual acuity (sharpness).
 Diabetic retinopathy may lead to blindness if left untreated.
-Bleeding can be treated by laser photocoagulation, and blood sugar level maintenance can slow the disease's progress.
+Blood sugar level maintenance can slow the disease's progress.

 Model release not required.
 Property release not required.